tronyx/tronitor/README.md

 If you are not running the script as the root user, which is recommended, you will need to use `sudo` as the script creates a directory in `/tmp`.

-If you use the alert option, be sure to also enter in your Discord webhook URL.
+If you use the alert option, be sure to also enter in your Discord/Slack webhook URL.

 ## Usage